Logo Federal Ministry of JusticeLogo Federal Office of Justice

 3. suspended sentences of up to three months’ imprisonment which are waived after the probationary period expires.

-Sentence 1 does not apply if the foreigner was convicted of an antisemitic, racist or xenophobic offence, or other criminal offence evidencing contempt for humanity as referred to in section 46 (2) sentence 2 of the Criminal Code (Strafgesetzbuch) and sentenced to a prison term, fine or youth custody and the court judgment found that the offence was based on such a motive.
+Sentence 1 does not apply if the foreigner was convicted of an antisemitic or racist offence or other criminal offence evidencing contempt for humanity as referred to in section 46 (2) sentence 2 of the Criminal Code (Strafgesetzbuch) and sentenced to a prison term, fine or youth custody and the court judgment found that the offence was based on such a motive.

 If more than one term of imprisonment or more than one fine as referred to in sentence 1 nos.
 2 and 3 have been imposed, they are to be cumulated, unless doing so would result in a lesser punishment overall; if a fine and imprisonment are imposed simultaneously, one day fine equals one day’s imprisonment.
 If the punishment or the total of all punishments slightly exceeds the framework under sentences 1 and 3, it will be decided in the individual case whether it can be disregarded.
 If a measure of reform and prevention under section 61 no. 5 or 6 of the Criminal Code has been imposed, it will be decided in the individual case whether this measure of reform and prevention can be disregarded.